VARCem/VARCem/BUILDING.md

 1. Install the Visual Studio system (the *Community* release is sufficient) and make sure it works.

-2. Go to the *win\msvc* folder, then to the *vc14* folder for Visual Studio 2015, or to the *vc15* folder for the 2017 release of Visual Studio.
+2. Go to the *win\* folder, then to the *vc14* folder for Visual Studio 2015, or to the *vc15* folder for the 2017 release of Visual Studio.

 3. Double-click on the *VARCem.sln* solution file, and Visual Studio will load the project for you.